-The ballot designation used at the Primary Election shall be used at the General Election.
-(E.C. § 13107)
+The ballot designation used at the Primary Election shall be used at the General Election unless the candidate, no later than July 27, 2010, requests in writing a different designation which the candidate is entitled to use at the time of the request.
+(E.C. § 13107) (Send to Secretary of State if applicable)